 • Cold frames and Hotbeds.
 Get all your material ready — select lumber and materials to make new frames.
 Make sure portable frames are ready to go and sashes and covers are in good repair.

 • Starting Seeds.
-First part of the month start seeds indoors or in the greenhouse or hot frame: earliest planting of cabbage, cauliflower, and lettuce should be made; and two to four weeks later for main early crop.
+First part of the month start seeds indoors or in the greenhouse or hot frame: earliest planting of cabbage, cauliflower, and lettuce should be made; then two to four weeks later for main crop cabbage family members.
 At this time also, beets and earliest celery and Brussels sprouts can be sown indoors or in frames (or outside if you live in a mild winter region).

 • Poles and trellises.
 Get your wire trellis and planting poles in order or get new supplies for the coming season.

 • Fruit.
-Finish up last month’s work, if not all done.
+Finish up last month’s pruning and dormant spraying, if not all done.
 Also examine plum and cherry trees for overwintered pests or diseases.

 MARCH Garden To-Do List:

-• Hotbeds and cold frames.
-If these are not in place, see to it at once.
-Some of the seed sown last month will be ready for transplanting and going into the frames; also lettuce sown in January.
+• Plastic tunnels and cold frames.
+Get season extending plastic tunnel and cold frames in place now.
+Some of the seed sown indoors last month will be ready for transplanting and going into the frames and tunnels; also lettuce sown in January.
 Radish and carrot may be sown in alternating rows in beds covered with plastic tunnels.
 Give plenty of air and water to seedlings on bright mornings; be careful not to have them caught by suddenly cold nights after a bright warm day.

-• Seed-sowing under glass.
-Last sowing of early cabbage and early summer cabbages, lettuce, rhubarb (for seedling plants), cauliflower, radish, spinach, turnip, and early tomatoes; towards the end of the month, sow seed for late-season tomatoes and first of lima beans, cucumber, squash, peppers, and eggplant.
+• Seed-sowing indoors.
+Last indoor sowing of early cabbage and early summer cabbages, lettuce, rhubarb (for seedling plants), cauliflower, radish, spinach, turnip, and early tomatoes; towards the end of the month, sow seed for late-season tomatoes and first of lima beans, cucumber, squash, peppers, and eggplant.
 Start main crop tomatoes in frames.
-Spout early potatoes in sand.
+Sprout early potatoes in sand.

 • Planting, outside.
-If an early spring, and the ground is sufficiently dry, sow onions, lettuce, beet, radish, smooth peas, early carrot, cabbage, leek, celery (main crop), and turnip.
+If there is an early spring and the ground is workable and sufficiently dry, sow onions, lettuce, beet, radish, smooth peas, early carrot, cabbage, leek, celery (main crop), and turnip.
 Set out new beds of asparagus, rhubarb and sea-kale.
 Manure and fork up old beds and lay down an inch or two of aged compost.

 APRIL Garden To-Do List:

 Now the rush is on!
 Plan your work, and work your plan.
-But do not yield to the temptation to plant more than you can care for and eat for later on.
-Remember it is much easier to sow seeds than to pull out weeds.
+But do not yield to the temptation to plant more than you can care for and eat later on.

 • Planting, outside.
 Plant in seed beds celery, cabbage, lettuce, onions, carrots, smooth peas, spinach, beets, chard, parsnip, turnip, and radish.
 Set out lettuce and cabbage plants.
-If not put in last month; also parsnip, salsify, parsley, wrinkled peas, endive; toward the end of this month (or first part of next) second plantings of these.
-Set out plants of early cabbage (and the cabbage group) lettuce, onion sets, sprouted potatoes, and beets.
+If not put in last month, sow also parsnip, salsify, parsley, wrinkled peas, endive; toward the end of this month (or first part of next) do a second plantings of these.
+Set out plants of early cabbage, lettuce, onion sets, sprouted potatoes, and beets.

 • In the garden.
-Cultivate between rows of sowed crops; get rid of weeds by hand just as soon as they are up enough to be seen; watch for cut-worms and root-maggots.
+Cultivate between rows of sowed crops; get rid of weeds by hand just as soon as they appear and keep an eye out for cutworms and root-maggots.

 • Fruit.
 Thin out all old blackberry canes, dewberry and raspberry canes (if this was not done last summer or fall; it’s best to do this directly after the fruiting season).
-Be ready for first spraying of early-blossoming trees.
 Set out new strawberry beds, small fruits and fruit trees.

 MAY Garden To-Do List:

 • Weeding.
-Keep ahead of the weeds.
-This is the month when warm days and gentle rains can keep the ground too wet to work for days and allow weeds to grow by leaps and bounds.
-Don’t let sprouting onions, beets, and carrots get overtaken by rapid-growing intruders.
-A slight hilling of crops will set sprouting weeds apart from your vegetables.
+Keep ahead of the weeds; this is the month when warm days and gentle rains allow weeds to grow by leaps and bounds.
+Don’t let sprouting onions, beets, and carrots get overtaken by rapid-growing weeds.
+A slight hilling of crops at planting time will set sprouting weeds apart from your vegetables.

-• Frames.
-Guard tender plants growing in frames–tomatoes, eggplant and peppers–against sudden late frosts.
-The sash may be left off most of the time, but keep your eye on the weather forecast.
-Water crops in the frame copiously and often.
+• Frames and Tunnels.
+Guard tender plants growing in frames or plastic tunnels–tomatoes, eggplant and peppers–against sudden late frosts.
+The cover may be left off most of the time, but keep your eye on the weather forecast.
+As needed, water crops in the frame keeping the soil just moist.

 • Planting, outside.
-First part of the month: early beans, early corn, okra and late potatoes may be put in; and first tomatoes set out–even if a few are lost–they are readily replaced.
-Finish setting out cabbage, lettuce, cauliflower, and beets from frames.
-Latter part of month, if warm: sow in the garden or set out starts of beans, lima beans, muskmelon, watermelon, summer squash, peas, potatoes, lettuce, radish, tomato (early), corn, kale, winter squash, pumpkins, pole limas, and cucumbers.
+First part of the month: early beans, early corn, okra and late potatoes may sown or transplanted out into the garden; and first tomatoes set out–even if a few are lost–they are readily replaced.
+Finish transplanting out cabbage, lettuce, cauliflower, and beets from frames.
+As soon as the weather warms: sow in the garden or set out starts of beans, lima beans, muskmelon, watermelon, summer squash, peas, potatoes, lettuce, radish, tomatoes, corn, kale, winter squash, pumpkins, pole limas, and cucumbers.

 JUNE Garden To-Do List:

 •Seeds and starts.
 Early in the month, sow beans, wax beans, lima beans, pole beans, melons, corn, cucumber, peas, New Zealand spinach, and summer lettuce.
 Set out starts of eggplant, pepper, and main-crop tomatoes.
 Make successive crops of lettuce, radish, carrots, and spinach.
 Lightly moisten the soil before sowing, then firm seeds in.
-Mid-month plant beans, corn, peas, turnip, summer lettuce, radish, late cabbage, and set out late tomato plants.
+Mid-month plant beans, corn, peas, turnip, summer lettuce, radish, late cabbage, and set out late-season tomato plants.
 Toward the end of the month set out celery and late cabbage.

 • Maintenance.
-Top-dress growing crops with compost.
+Top-dress growing crops with aged compost.
 Prune tomatoes, and cut out excess foliage for early tomatoes.
 If you didn’t put cages of poles in place at planting time, do it now before tomatoes develop roots in earnest.

 •Fall crops.
 Sow beans, beets, corn, and other early fall crops.
 Allow asparagus to grow ferny tops.